Topological lower bounds on the sizes of simplicial complexes and simplicial sets: Proofs

-\begin{claim} Let $G$ be a finite group and let $V$ be an $n$-dimensional $G$-representation.
-There exist $G$-equivariant maps $F:EG_N \to V$, linear on every face and such that the number of orbits of $n$-faces intersecting $F^{-1}(0)$ is at most $2^{-n}|G|^n\binom{N+1}{n+1}$. \end{claim}
+Assuming that the number of $G$-orbits of $n$-faces of $X$ is strictly less than $2^n$, we are going to construct a $G$-equivariant map $X\to V$ that misses the origin contradicting Assumption 2 of the theorem.

-\begin{proof} The proof basically follows the classical argument showing that a probability that a random $n$-simplex contains the origin is $2^{-n}$, assuming that its vertices are mutually independent and the distribution of any single vertex is absolutely continuous and centrally symmetric.\footnote{We thank Arseniy Akopyan for drawing our attention to this argument about random simplices.}
+The proof basically follows the classical argument (which we learned from Arseniy Akopyan) showing that a probability that a random $n$-simplex contains the origin is $2^{-n}$, assuming that its vertices are mutually independent and the distribution of any single vertex is absolutely continuous and centrally symmetric.

-We consider a $G$-equivariant $F : EG_N\to V$.
-In order to define such one only has to pick a representative vertex $v$ in every $G$-orbit of vertices in $G$ and pick $F(v)\in V$.
-Then $F$ is extended to vertices by equivariance and to the whole $EG_N$ by linearity.
+Let $v_1,\ldots, v_N$ be the representatives of all the $G$-orbits of vertices of $X$.
+To construct a $G$-equivariant map $F : X\to V$ it is sufficient to choose the points $F(v_k)\in V$, extend this $F$ to other vertices of $X$ equivariantly (note that by Assumption 1 of the theorem the action of $G$ on vertices is free), and then extend $F$ to each face of $X$ linearly.